Skip to main content

 A/B test types

-• Regular A/B test: An A/B test created for a single placement.
-This is useful if:
+• Regular A/B test: An A/B test created for a single paywall placement.

-• You have only 1 placement in your app.
+• You have only one placement in your app.

 • You want to run your A/B test for only one placement even if you have multiple placements in your app and see economics changes for this one placement only.